Of Ane Blak-Moir

 "Of Ane Blak-Moir" is a short poem in Scots by William Dunbar (born 1459 or 1460).

 It takes the form of a hymn in praise of a beautiful lady, but is a parody of the form.
 The lady addressed is apparently an African woman playing a role in a tournament or chivalric pageant.
-It is one of the first references to someone of Sub-Saharan African origin living in Scotland.
-The "portrayal of the black woman creates a very unfavourable contrast between black female physiology and that of white ladies at court".
+It is one of the first references to someone of Sub-Saharan African origin living in Scotland, who had recently arrived by ship.
+The "portrayal of the black woman creates a very unfavourable contrast between black female physiology and that of white ladies at court", and compares her to animals.

 The text of the poem is preserved in the Maitland Folio Manuscript.

 The Poem

 "Of Ane Blak-Moir" is written in five short and simple stanzas.
 The tone is one of scurrilous comedy.
 In the first two stanzas, the poet describes his subject's unfamiliar complexion and features in impolite terms.